finale-lua/luaosutils/README.md

 # Functions

+\*Items with an asterisk must be running in trusted mode.
+Luaosutils exports a boolean value `luaosutils_trusted` which defaults to `true`.
+The code that loads the library can set this value to 	`false` and restrict access by Lua scripts to the marked functions.
+If Lua itself loads the library, it will always be trusted.
+Trusted code comes into play if the library is included in an embedded Lua environment.

 ## The 'internet' namespace

 This namespace provides functions to send `GET` or `POST` requests to web servers.
 The functions then return the full response in a Lua string.
 For asynchronous calls, the response is passed to a callback function.